A polynomial improvement for the odd cycle-complete Ramsey numbers: Basic Pseudo-random properties

 We also need a pseudo-randomness property that captures the typical interaction of the red and blue partitions $\{V_i\}_i$ and $\{ W_i \}_i$.
-For a set $S \subset [n]$, we define the ``projections'' of $S$ into the red and blue partitions by

 We include into the event $\cA$ the following.
 For every $t \leq k$ and $S \in [n]^{(t)}$ we have where we set for use throughout the paper.
 On a technical note, we require that there are not too many edges incident to a vertex $v$ that are in both $G_R'$ and $G_B'$.
-Here we include into $\cA$ the weak bound for some fixed $\eta=\eta_\ell >0$.
+Here we include into $\cA$ the weak bound where $\eta=1/(4\ell)$.
 Finally, we need the graph $G'$ to have good vertex expansion properties.
 For a graph $H$ and set of vertices $S \subset V(H)$ define to be the vertex boundary of $S$.
 We include into the event $\cA$ the property that every set $S \subset [n]$ with $|S| \leq (2p)^{-1}$ satisfies We now turn to show that properties \eqref{eq:degrees},\eqref{eq:spectrum},\eqref{item:A2},\eqref{eq:double-degree} and \eqref{eq:vertex-boundary} hold with high probability.
 The only elements that are not standard, or follow from well-known results are \eqref{item:A2} and \eqref{eq:vertex-boundary}.
 We isolate these here.

 \begin{observation} The event \eqref{item:A2} holds with high probability. \end{observation} \begin{proof} For $t \leq k$, fix $S\in [n]^{(t)}$ and consider the probability that $|\pi_R(S)|<\delta t$.
 By symmetry, this is the same as fixing the partition and choosing $S\in [n]^{(t)}$ uniformly at random.
 Thus